 Timing and setting of the coffee enema

 Try to do the enema when you won’t be disturbed for at least an hour.

 To make it more comfortable and more effective, make sure to time it just after your daily bowel movement.

 Make one to two cups of organic coffee (non-organic can contain toxic pesticides).

 Some people can handle up to 2 TBS of coffee grounds per enema, but if you are new to enemas or highly sensitive to caffeine, start with 1/2 teaspoon and slowly increase the concentration as you’re able.

 The stronger the coffee, the more stimulating it is to the vagus.
 Filtered or distilled water is best.

 Boil the coffee for about 10 minutes and strain out the grounds.

-Let the coffee cool to room temperature.
-It’s very important that it be cool enough to put your entire hand in the coffee for a full five seconds comfortably; the tissues inside the intestines are very sensitive to temperature.
+Make sure the coffee is cool enough to put your entire hand in the coffee for a full five seconds comfortably.

 - Use organic coffee to avoid exposure to pesticides.